Vera Mukhina: In Moscow

 Mukhina's most celebrated work by far is the giant monument Worker and Kolkhoz Woman, which was the centerpiece of the Soviet pavilion at the 1937 International Exhibition in Paris.
 Mukhina's monument crowned the Soviet pavilion designed by the architect Boris Mikhailovich Iofan.
 According to her plan, the sun frontally illuminated the monument, creating an effect of radiance.
 Both figures, for all their massiveness, seemed to fly.
 The feeling of flight was enhanced by a long fluttering scarf introduced by Mukhina into the composition.
 As a result, the sculpture group was distinguished by an unusual expression and energy, symbolizing the Soviet Union aspiring to new victories.
 The monument was called by the French press "the greatest work of sculpture of the XX century", and Pablo Picasso wrote: "How beautiful the Soviet giants are against the lilac Parisian sky".
 It was the world's first welded sculpture.
-The 24-meter-tall, 75-ton monument was made of plate of stainless steel on a wooden frame, the plates connected by an innovative method of spot welding.
+The 24-meter-tall, 75-ton monument was made of stainless steel plates on a wooden frame, the plates connected by an innovative method of spot welding.
 One hand of each figure holds respectively a hammer and a sickle, the two implements joining to form the hammer and sickle symbol of the Soviet Union.

 After the exhibition closed the monument was disassembled and taken back to Moscow.
 In 1939 it was installed near the north entrance of the all-Russia exhibition of national economy achievements VDNKH.
 However, Mukhina’s concept was altered: the monument was placed on a low pedestal and with its back to the sun and the feeling of flying was gone.
 Mukhina commented on it saying that "the monument creeps on the ground".
 Nevertheless, in 1947 the sculpture became the logo of the Russian Mosfilm studio.
 It was renovated and re-installed on a higher pedestal in 2009.